 4. “Type” of school

 All colleges are not the same.
 Some have large graduate programs and devote much of their time and resources to research while others are small Liberal Arts schools with various programs of study offered.
-Some schools have a specialty in one specific area, like Colorado School of Mines who specialize in math and engineering, Southern Methodist University who offer Business and Law programs or Florida International University a university that offers business with hospitality being a specialty.
-Others schools might be best known for giving their students a broad education.
-Other factors include whether a school is single sex or coed, if they have a religious affiliation, and whether they are public or private.
-There are also historically black colleges, schools with co-op programs where you earn money while going to school, and schools with large evening and part-time programs.
-The options are almost limitless.
+Some schools have a specialty in one specific area, like Colorado School of Mines which specializes in math and engineering, Southern Methodist University which offers Business and Law programs or Florida International University which offers business with a focus on hospitality.
+Others schools might be best known for giving students a broad education.
+Other factors include whether a school is single sex or coed, if it has a religious affiliation, if it s a public or private school?
+Some colleges are historically black, other schools have co-op programs where you earn money while going to school, and other schools offer large evening and part-time programs.

 5. Area of Academic Interest

 If you know what field you want to go into after college, it’s important to make sure you go to a college which offers courses that support your desired profession.
 Most schools will ask that you declare your major by the end of your second year or midway through your junior year.
 Many students do not know what they want to study when entering freshman year of college; having options is important.

 Some schools require students to take classes in a wide variety of subjects during their Freshman and Sophomore years.
 These schools are great for students who either want a well-rounded education or are trying to figure out what area to focus on.
 Other schools let students just dive in to their chosen majors without a lot of other requirements.
 These schools are great for focused students who know what they want to do and don’t want to spend their time in classes that won’t help them in their major.